lambdaclass/rex/README.md

 ### Installing the CLI

+So far, **Rex** does not have a published release on [crates.io](https://crates.io).
-Running the following command will install the CLI as the binary `rex`.
+To install it, you need to clone the repository and run the following command to install the CLI as the binary `rex`:

 ```Shell
 make cli